 FPS - long before Doom!

 The controls are rather straightforward and very easy to master.
-You can use either the joystick or mouse - but I personally think the joystick works the best.
-Those without midi cables can play in Solo mode which allows up to 15 computer-controlled bots with three levels of AI.
-Those with midi cables and other Atari STs can invite friends over with the potential to link 2-16 computers, which is quite staggering for an 80s deathmatch!!
+You can use either the joystick or the mouse, but I personally think the joystick works the best (and I never expected to say that, as I figured the mouse would be best).
+Those without MIDI cables can play in Solo mode, which allows up to 15 computer-controlled bots with three levels of AI.
+Those with MIDI cables and other Atari STs can invite friends over with the potential to link 2-16 computers.
+Think about that, it is quite staggering for an '80s deathmatch.
+This was 1987, folks!!

-The walls might be paper-thin and without any texture or ambient lighting, but do remember just how old this is.
-Frame-rates are fast, exceptionally smooth movement and I was impressed to see the baddies have a shadow, thus adding to the 3D perspective.
-Sound effects aren't going to win any awards but they do their job.
+The graphics are good, but nothing like Wolfenstein, Substation, and others.
+The walls are "paper-thin" and also without any texture or ambient lighting - but remember just how old this game is.
+Frame rates are fast and exceptionally smooth, and I was impressed to see the baddies have a shadow, thus adding to the 3D perspective.
+Sound effects aren't going to win any awards, but they do their job.

 No comments: